hmutpw/hmutpw.github.io/index.md

 ### Academic studies:
+Here lists several studies for the last 5 years:
 #### I. A computational framework for transcription factor activity analysis (submitted to *Nat Commun*).

 \* First author, mainly responsible for study design, software development, data analysis, visualization and manuscript writing.
 Software from this project was deposited in GitHub: [scATFR](https://github.com/hmutpw/scATFR) and [PUIC](https://github.com/hmutpw/PUIC/)

-#### Project II.
+#### II.
 Constructing the RNA subcellular localization landscape of embryonic stem cells (Manuscript in preparation).

 \* Co-first author, mainly responsible for data analysis, visualization and manuscript writing.